PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockB/README.md

 ### Robotics and Reinforcement Learning

-### _Implement baseline controller_
+### _Implement a baseline controller_ (ILO 4.1)

 Use traditional control methods combined with computer vision to create a controller for a simulated robotic arm to enable it to perform a pick and place task.
-(ILO 4.1)
 The arm needs to:
 - Locate objects in its workspace
 - Classify the objects
 - Pick up the object
 - Place the objects in a specific area based on the classification

-### _Investigate the feasibility of the application of reinforcement learning to the pick and place task_
+### _Investigate the feasibility of the application of reinforcement learning to the pick and place task_ (ILO 4.2)
-Use reinforment learning to develop a controller for a simulated robotic arm to enable it to perform a pick and place task (ILO 4.2).
+Use reinforment learning to develop a controller for a simulated robotic arm to enable it to perform a pick and place task.
 Create and compare different reinforcement learning controllers using different:
 - Models (e.g. DQN, A2C, PPO, etc.)
 - Action spaces (e.g. discrete, continuous, etc.)
 - Observation spaces (e.g. image, vector, etc.)